PetrusRinto/Dagny/README.md

 ## Overview
 This Discord bot provides various functionalities, including sending welcome messages, random encouragements, virtual hugs, and support messages.
 It also logs errors and ensures smooth user interaction.
+This Discord bot is made for the Norwegian language.

 ---